tangomon-game/tangomon/README.txt

 the tangokan will revert back into a tangoji.

-After using a tangokan, your tangomon will periodically test your memory of, so make sure you really know every tangoji you convert into a tangokan!
+After using a tangokan, your tangomon will periodically test your memory of it, so make sure you really know every tangoji you convert into a tangokan!
 Any failure to pass your tangomon's test will result in that tangomon abandoning you and the old tangoji being added back into your current tangoji list.
 The interval at which you are tested degrades